-QUESTION: When should you take a cat to the vet?
+QUESTION: When should one take their cat to the vet?

 A few days after I got adopted, I stopped feeling so good.
 My owners had been spending a lot of time playing with me, which I thought was fun, and they had also been trying to get me to let them touch me.
 They were patting my head, rubbing my tummy, tapping my toes; and stroking my mouth.
 Each time I didn’t protest, they’d praise me: “Good girl!”